-- 1) Expected credit losses for 12 months expected losses resulting from possible default events of the financial instrument in the 12 months following the reporting date.
-It does not represent the loss of expected cash flows over the next 12 months, instead it is the effect of any credit loss on an asset weighted by the likelihood that such loss will occur in the next 12 months; - 2) Expected credit losses over the useful life of the instrument expected losses that may occur from a default event over the life of a financial instrument.
+- 1) 12 month expected credit losses expected losses resulting from possible default events of the financial instrument in the 12 months following the reporting date.
+It does not represent the loss of expected cash flows over the next 12 months, instead it is the effect of any credit loss on an asset weighted by the likelihood that such loss will occur in the next 12 months; - 2) Lifetime expected credit losses expected losses that may occur from a default event over the life of a financial instrument.
 As the expected credit losses consider the amounts and the payment periods, the credit loss also occurs when there is a considerable delay in payments, even when the entity estimates the full receipt of the amounts.
-The ECL over the useful life of the asset represents the expected credit losses that result from all possible default events over the life of the financial instrument.
-The useful life of the instrument is understood as the maximum contractual period during which the Group is exposed to the credit risk related to that operation.
+The ECL over the lifetime of the asset represents the expected credit losses that result from all possible default events over the life of the financial instrument.
+The lifetime of the instrument is understood as the maximum contractual period during which the Group is exposed to the credit risk related to that operation.

-According to IFRS 9, the transition from expected credit losses for 12 months to expected credit losses over the useful life is based on the concept of a significant increase in credit risk (SICR, Note 2.2.1.5.3.) for the remaining life of the asset when compared with the credit risk at the time of its acquisition / origination.
+According to IFRS 9, the transition from 12 month expected credit losses to lifetime expected credit losses is based on the concept of a significant increase in credit risk (SICR, Note 2.2.1.5.3.) for the remaining life of the asset when compared with the credit risk at the time of its acquisition/origination.